dtcenter/METplus/docs/Contributors_Guide/github_workflow.rst

 .. _wo-commit-changes:

-Commit changes to feature branch
+Commit Changes to Feature Branch
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 * View all files that have changed since the last commit: